 A system in isolation is given, with Hamiltonian $H_S$.
-We ask: what states do no constitute a resource?
-A necessary condition should be that such states can be prepared at no work cost, but this is necessarily relative to a background reference temperature we are working in.
+We ask: what states do not constitute a resource?
+A \emph{necessary} condition should be that such states can be prepared at no work cost, but this is necessarily relative to a background reference temperature.
 That is, the same system may be or not a resource depending on the environment in which it is embedded (e.g. a thermal state at $300K$ at the North Pole will give rise to a heat flow that can be used to extract work, whereas in a room at $300K$ it will not).
-As we will see, if the system $X$ has Hamiltonian $H_X$, only the state $\gamma_X = e^{H_X/kT}/\tr{}{e^{H_X/kT}}$ can be potentially a free state in the theory, where $T$ is the temperature of the background environment, and $k$ is Boltzmann's constant.
-In the following we will use the notion of inverse temperature $\beta = (kT)^{-1}$ and of partition function $Z_S = \tr{}{e^{H_S/kT}}$.
+As we now argue, if the system $X$ has Hamiltonian $H_X$, only the state $\gamma_X = e^{-H_X/kT}/\tr{}{e^{-H_X/kT}}$ can potentially be a free state in the theory, where $T$ is the temperature of the background environment, and $k$ is Boltzmann's constant.
+In the following we will use the notion of inverse temperature $\beta = (kT)^{-1}$ and of partition function $Z_S = \tr{}{e^{-H_S/kT}}$.

 Why can we argue that any state different from $\gamma_X$ cannot be prepared for free?
 Suppose that some other state $\rho_X \neq \gamma_X$ can be prepared for free.
 Then also $\rho^{\otimes n}_X$ can be prepared, for an arbitrary $n$.
 But one can show that for $n$ large enough there exists a unitary $U$ such that